finite-element/finite-element-course/doc/source/index.rst

    ---------------

    The numerical analysis and implementation parts of the module run in parallel.
-Each has videos and exercises embedded in its notes.
+The modern practice part of the module will take place after the numerical analysis and implementation parts.
+Each part has videos and exercises embedded in its notes.
 This table indicates the progress that you should make through each component each week.

    .. list-table::
         :widths: 10 45 45